 We provide here atmospheric, induced oceanic (response of the ocean to atmospheric pressure forcing) and hydrological loading estimates from various models at most IGETS (International Geodynamics and Earth Tide Service) sites and some other locations (Figure 1).
 We also provide temporal gravity variations due to polar-motion and length-of-day variations, including a self-consistent static ocean response

-Atmospheric and induced oceanic (ocean response to pressure) loading estimates are computed using the European Centre for Medium Range Weather Forecasts (ECMWF) operational and reanalysis (ERA interim) surface pressure fields, assuming an inverted barometer ocean response or a barotropic ocean model forced by air pressure and winds (TUGO-m) [Carrère & Lyard, 2003].
+Atmospheric and induced oceanic (ocean response to pressure) loading estimates are computed using the European Centre for Medium Range Weather Forecasts (ECMWF) operational and reanalysis (ERA interim and ERA5) surface pressure fields, assuming an inverted barometer ocean response or a barotropic ocean model forced by air pressure and winds (TUGO-m) [Carrère & Lyard, 2003].
 See here for more details and access to the files.

 Hydrological loading are estimated from GLDAS/Noah v1 (2000-2016) and v2.1 (2000-now) [Rodell et al., 2004], ECMWF operational (not updated anymore) and reanalysis (ERA interim) models, MERRA-land [Reichle et al., 2011], MERRA2 [Reichle et al., 2017] using soil-moisture and snow field (canopy water is also included in GLDAS/Noah), and GRACE NASA GSFC iterated global mascons [Luthcke et al., 2013; Loomis & Luthcke, 2016].
 See here for more details and access to the files.